2023 Solar Incentives Guide for Bristol, PA - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of your solar system's cost.
+Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of your solar system's cost.

 Click here to learn more about the new Inflation Reduction Act.
-To best understand how the new Clean Energy Credit might apply to you, reach out to your local Bristol solar installation expert.
+The best way to understand how the new Clean Energy Credit applies to you is to reach out to your local Bristol solar panel installation expert with your questions.

 State & Local Solar Incentives